googlemaps/google-maps-services-js/README.md

 ## Attention!

-As mentioned above, this library is designed for server-side Node.js applications.
-Attempting to use it client-side in the browser will in some cases work, and in others will not.
-Please refrain from reporting issues when attempting to do so, since **client-side browsers are not a supported environment for this library**.
-In this case, you're certainly looking for the [Maps JavaScript API], which contains a comparable feauture set, and is explicitly intended for use with client-side JavaScript.
+This library is designed for server-side Node.js applications.
+Attempting to use it client-side, in either the browser or any other environment like React Native, may in some cases work, but mostly will not.
+Please refrain from reporting issues with these environments when attempting to use them, since **server-side Node.js applications is the only supported environment for this library**.
+For other environments, try the [Maps JavaScript API], which contains a comparable feauture set, and is explicitly intended for use with client-side JavaScript.

 ## Features